 The Task Force spent considerable time discussing and trying to outline a coherent and efficient assessment system for Wyoming.
-One of the key features of a coherent assessment system is each assessment in the system is designed to measure the same learning targets in complimentary ways.
+One of the key features of a coherent assessment system is that each assessment in the system is designed to measure the same learning targets in complimentary ways.
 Further, in order to create an efficient system that minimizes redundancy, each assessment must be carefully designed to produce the intended inferences and to thoughtfully occupy a place in the overall system.
 It is easy to start adding assessments to meet specific needs (e.g. to support the evaluation of the Bridges program), but this can quickly lead to an incoherent and inefficient set of assessments that no longer function as a system.

-Therefore, the Task Force strongly recommended that the Legislature create statutes to set broad goals and articulate the intended uses of assessments (e.g., measuring student growth, for use in school accountability determinations).
-The Legislature should prioritize creating a coherent, comprehensive, and efficient assessment system designed to measure student learning of Wyoming content standards and to support school improvement efforts.
-On the other hand, the Legislature should avoid legislating the specifics of assessment design (e.g., types of items to be included on the assessment) or even requiring assessments for specific purposes (e.g., requiring a grade 3 reading assessment).
-The Task Force was aware each time the Legislature adds an assessment (e.g., ACT) or adds a specific requirement (e.g., multiple-choice items only), it is for well-intentioned reasons often in response to constituent concerns.
+Therefore, the Task Force strongly recommended that the legislature create statutes to set broad goals and articulate the intended uses of assessments (e.g., measuring student growth, for use in school accountability determinations).
+The legislature should prioritize creating a coherent, comprehensive, and efficient assessment system designed to measure student learning of Wyoming content standards and to support school improvement efforts.
+On the other hand, the legislature should avoid legislation regarding the specifics of assessment design (e.g., types of items to be included on the assessment) or even requiring assessments for specific purposes (e.g., requiring a 3rd grade reading assessment).
+The Task Force was aware that each time the legislature adds an assessment (e.g., ACT) or adds a specific requirement (e.g., multiple-choice items only), it is for wellintentioned reasons often in response to constituent concerns.
 Unfortunately, while every action might be well-intentioned, when we look back after a few years, a once coherent assessment is no longer so.
-Finally, the Legislature should never name a specific product in legislation or write statutory requirements so narrowly only one product or vendor meets the qualifications.
-It is rare the Legislature possesses the specialized knowledge necessary to recommend a specific assessment product, but most importantly, naming a specific product puts the state in a terrible position for negotiating a contract.
+Finally, the legislature should never name a specific product in legislation or write statutory requirements so narrowly that only one product or vendor meets the qualifications.
+It is rare that the legislature possesses the specialized knowledge necessary to recommend a specific assessment product, but most importantly, naming a specific product puts the state in a terrible position for negotiating a contract.

 Designing and implementing a stable, efficient, and coherent assessment system requires high levels of technical and practical knowledge.
-Therefore, we compliment the Legislature for appointing the Assessment Task Force, a representative group of citizens, to try to bring more coherence and stability to the Wyoming assessment system.
-Further, codified statutes tend to last longer than rules and they are often much more difficult to change, especially considering the Legislature meets only 20 days in even years and 40 days in odd years (absent special sessions), while the State Board of Education meets more frequently to allow for more rapid modification of rules and requirements.
+Therefore, we compliment the legislature for appointing the Assessment Task Force, a representative group of citizens, to try to bring more coherence and stability to the Wyoming assessment system.
+Further, statute tends to last longer than rules and they are often much more difficult to change, especially considering that the Wyoming legislature is in session only 20 or 30 days each year, while the State Board of Education meets monthly to allow for more rapid modification of rules and requirements.

-Thus, the Task Force recommended that whenever a new potential purpose for assessment arises in state-level policymaking, the following activities should take place:
+Thus the Task Force recommended that whenever a new potential purpose for assessment arises in state-level policymaking, the following activities should take place: